DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 The process of creating an EPUB from scratch is similar to developing a simple website.
 The main difference is that while websites can and often link to other websites, an EPUB is 'self-contained', any pages that are linked to, or images that are displayed must be part of the collection.
 Creating an EPUB by hand is useful for creating small personal publications, or for making publications that explore the particularities of the EPUB format in detail.

 An EPUB is a zip archive typically named with the extension '.epub' instead of '.zip'.
 The EPUB is a compressed collection of HTML files, stylesheets, and images, like the files found on a website, compiled together with some extra files that mark and structure the files so that an ereader can display them.
 Any file archiver that works with zip files (Archive Utility, The Unarchiver, WinZip, etc.) can open and decompress an EPUB.
 In some cases, it might simply be done by renaming the '.epub' with '.zip'.
-More information about how to automate the EPUB zipping process can be found [here](http://www.mobileread.com/forums/showthread.php?t=55681).
+Here is more information on how to automate the EPUB zipping process. [^epub-zipping-process]

-A rudimentary EPUB is used as an example to explain several of its concepts and may be [downloaded here](https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/raw/master/examples/Example.epub).
+You can download an example of a rudimentary EPUB that explains several of these ideas.[^rudimentary-epub]

 ###Layout of an EPUB package